Compliance

 Compliance Executive Committee (CEC)

-Charged and chaired by the Provost and Executive Vice President, the CEC meets quarterly to help ensure alignment and effectiveness across compliance areas, including research, health and safety, information security and privacy, and technology, financial, civil rights, employment, and athletics.
+The CEC meets quarterly to help ensure alignment and effectiveness across compliance areas, including research, health and safety, information security and privacy, finance, civil rights, employment, athletics and global operations.
 The CEC’s standing charge is to:

-• Champion a culture that builds ethical behavior, compliance, and a practice of systematic opportunity and risk assessment into the daily activities of university employees;
+- Champion a culture that builds ethical behavior, compliance, opportunity and risk identification, and risk assessment and mitigation strategy, into the daily activities of university employees;

-• Ensure appropriate university response to major compliance incidents, including but not limited to follow-up on material reports of non-compliance to ensure that appropriate corrective and disciplinary actions are taken, and to provide support for continual improvements; and
+- Provide information to support appropriate university responses to major compliance incidents, including but not limited to follow-up on material reports of non-compliance to ensure that appropriate corrective and disciplinary actions are taken and provide support for continual improvements; and

 Standing members include: